unplatform-io/instantsearch-itemsjs-adapter/README.md

 | defaultRefinement | ✔️ |
 | transformItems | ✔️ |

-With Instantsearch-Itemsjs-adapter you have to define the same key from your configuration `sorting` for the sortBy value.
+With Instantsearch-ItemsJS-adapter you have to define the same key from your configuration `sorting` for the sortBy value.
-Itemsjs documentation for the configuration and searching can be found here [Itemsjs configuration](https://github.com/itemsapi/itemsjs/blob/master/docs/configuration.md)
+ItemsJS documentation for the configuration and searching can be found here [ItemsJS configuration](https://github.com/itemsapi/itemsjs/blob/master/docs/configuration.md)

 ```js
 sortings:  {